nsrau/azure-docs.it-it/articles/log-analytics/log-analytics-itsmc-connections.md

 ## <a name="connect-cherwell-to-it-service-management-connector-in-oms"></a>Connettere Cherwell a IT Service Management Connector in OMS

-Le sezioni seguenti forniscono informazioni dettagliate su come connettere il prodotto Cherwell a IT Service Manager Connector in OMS.
+Le sezioni seguenti forniscono informazioni dettagliate su come connettere il prodotto Cherwell a IT Service Management Connector in OMS.

 ### <a name="prerequisites"></a>Prerequisiti